deqode/GoArcc/docs/Introduction/Directory Definition.md

 ## <u>Db</u>

-Inside connection.go file we have a method called NewConnection().
-NewConnection is responsible for open the database connection.
+Inside the connection.go file we have a method called NewConnection().
+NewConnection is responsible for opening the database connection.
-Db instance is bind with the fx provider so we don't need to call this method.
+Db instance is bound with the fx provider, so we don't need to call this method.

-See the below code.
+See the code below.

 ```go